mayurbarange12/Hashnode-/clqofkgz4000108l54jy010kt.md

 **<mark>Worker Node</mark>:-**

-1. **Run the following commands on the worker node:-**
+**1\.
+Run the following commands on the worker node:-**

 * `sudo su`

-* `sudo kubeadm reset pre-flight checks`  \--&gt; The command "sudo kubeadm reset" performs pre-flight checks to ensure the system is ready for the cluster reset, validating prerequisites and configurations before executing the reset operation.
+* `sudo kubeadm reset pre-flight checks`  --&gt; The command "sudo kubeadm reset" performs pre-flight checks to ensure the system is ready for the cluster reset, validating prerequisites and configurations before executing the reset operation.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703720366572/c0bde5cd-da9f-4ea4-a0b3-59ec401137d4.png align="center")

 **<mark>Master Node</mark>:-**

-* **kubectl get nodes** \--&gt; Retrieves a list of all nodes in the Kubernetes cluster, displaying their status and other relevant information.
+* **kubectl get nodes** --&gt; Retrieves a list of all nodes in the Kubernetes cluster, displaying their status and other relevant information.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703720417969/bdd2dc21-f793-4d99-ba0a-185aefc8c035.png align="center")

-**Generate a token for worker nodes to join:-**
+**4\.
+Generate a token for worker nodes to join:-**

 * `sudo kubeadm token create --print-join-command` --&gt; The command generates a token used for nodes to join the Kubernetes cluster and prints the associated join command.